python/mypy/doc/dev-intro.md

   (see Syntactic Sugar for more information).

-* Implement C generation for the new operation in `mypyc.emitter`.
-Test cases are located in `mypyc.test.test_emitter`.
+* Implement C generation for the new operation in `mypyc.emitfunc`.
+Test cases are located in `mypyc.test.test_emitfunc`.
 They are normal Python unit tests instead of data-driven test cases.

 * Test that your new operation works by adding a test case to